GutPangea.jpg

 Briana Guzman

 Briana is a first-generation Hispanic student, born and raised in Tucson.
 She received her B.S. in Molecular and Cellular Biology from the University of Arizona in 2023.
 During her undergrad Briana worked in the Nagy Lab investigating the evolution of the gene network that patterns segmentation within the fruit fly Drosophila and the beetle Tribolium.
 During her time in the lab her interests in research grew, but in fields of infectious diseases, specifically cancer, and working to develop therapeutics in the field.
-Briana plans on continuing at the University of Arizona and receiving her PhD.
+Briana is continuing at the University of Arizona to receive her PhD.
 In her spare time, Briana enjoys hiking during her free time in the beautiful desert and working out.

 Kate Johnson